This section of our web site contains an eclectic mix of essays written and

 all points of view on a given topic.
 We also try to avoid criticizing the

-religious beliefs of any group.
+religious beliefs of any group, except when it obviously hurts other people.
 The essays below often deviate from the

 standards that we use.
 Quite often, they will express a single opinion and